 This bi-monthly clinical supervision group brings clinicians together to deepen their understanding of trauma-informed care and to create a safe, reflective forum for dialogue and collaborative learning.

-Currently, one opening is anticipated in September 2017.
-This fall participants will be reading Bonnie Badenoch’s Being a Brain-Wise Therapist: A Practical Guide to Interpersonal Neurobiology (Norton, 2008).
+Currently, there are openings anticipated in January 2018.
+We are reading Bonnie Badenoch’s Being a Brain-Wise Therapist: A Practical Guide to Interpersonal Neurobiology (Norton, 2008).